esitarski/CrossMgr/LinuxInstallReadme.txt

 Python Package.

 If you are installing CrossMgr for the first time, start at Step 1.
-If you are upgrading CrossMgr to a more recent version, goto Step 3.
+If you are upgrading CrossMgr to a more recent version, repeat steps Steps 3-4.

 --------------------------------------------
 Step 1:  Check you Python version.